 If you’re interested, take a look at this one on

 Brush downwards through your mustache to keep it looking neat.
-This will also allow you to spot any hairs creeping over your upper lip so you can cut them if you wish to.
+This should also allow you to spot any hairs creeping over your upper lip.

 This step varies from one beard to another.
 Like I said earlier, the neck beard is the bulk of the lower beard – just be sure to trim it so you have an acceptable, defined neckline.